awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         You can also use the standard asterisk as a standard wildcard\.
 For example, `/var/log/system.log*` matches files such as `system.log_1111`, `system.log_2222`, and so on in `/var/log`\.

         Only the latest file is pushed to CloudWatch Logs based on file modification time\.
 We recommend that you use wildcards to specify a series of files of the same type, such as `access_log.2018-06-01-01` and `access_log.2018-06-01-02`, but not multiple kinds of files, such as `access_log_80` and `access_log_443`\.
 To specify multiple kinds of files, add another log stream entry to the agent configuration file so that each kind of log file goes to a different log stream\.
+      + `auto_removal` – Optional\.
+If this is true, the CloudWatch agent automatically removes old log files after they are uploaded to CloudWatch Logs\.
+The agent only removes complete files from logs that create multiple files, such as logs that create separate files for each date\.
+If a log continuously writes to a single file, it is not removed\.

+        If you already have a log file rotation or removal method in place, we recommend that you omit this field or set it to `false`\.

+        If you omit this field, the default value of `false` is used\.
       + `log_group_name` – Optional\.
 Specifies what to use as the log group name in CloudWatch Logs\.
 As part of the name, you can use `{instance_id}`, `{hostname}`, `{local_hostname}`, and `{ip_address}` as variables within the name\. `{hostname}` retrieves the hostname from the EC2 metadata, and `{local_hostname}` uses the hostname from the network configuration file\.

         If you use these variables to create many different log groups, keep in mind the limit of 5000 log groups per account per Region\.